MaggieYue95/MLMR-COS-Dataset/README.md

 3) Teams must notify the maintainers of this site about any publication that is (partly) based on the data on this site, in order for us to maintain a list of publications associated with the MLMR-COS dataset.

 # Download
-You can download MLMR-COS dataset from this link: https://pan.baidu.com/s/1R4Oy-orS1Utd4LtEgt0liw&shfl=shareset (Extract code: 68kt)
+You can download MLMR-COS dataset from this link:

 Notice that you are not allowed to download these data if you do not agree with the above rules.